atulvarshneya/quantum-computing/blogs/Short Note 01 - Superposition and Entanglement.md

 # Let us start with a simple thought experiment.

 Imagine a particle whose position is in a quantum superposition of two possible locations, $A$ and $B$.
-In dirac notation we might write its state as
+In Dirac notation we might write its state as

 $$
 \ket{\psi} = \alpha\ket{A} + \beta\ket{B}